-Kindly download the given link for Agreement :
+Kindly click on the below link to download the author Agreement :

 The Journal of Medical Sciences (JMS) is the official journal of Khyber Medical College Peshawar, Pakistan.
 We consider articles on all topics pertaining to various disciplines of medicines for publication.